-Sweet and spicy mango salsa is the perfect go-to with Summer's grilled chicken and fish recipes.
+Sweet and spicy mango salsa is the perfect go-to for summer's grilled chicken and fish recipes.
 Get ready to give your taste buds a refreshing kick.

 I've always been a massive fan of salsa.
 I can honestly say that chips and salsa are one of my kryptonite foods.

 Do you know what I mean?
 Those foods that once you start eating them, you're powerless to stop eating even when you know you should.
-Like at the Mexican restaurant while you are waiting on your Chili Verde.
+Like while you are waiting on your Chili Verde...
+Mmmm...

-Mango salsa is a sweet and spicy fruit-based salsa that is best when paired with grilled fish or chicken.
+Mango salsa is a sweet and spicy, fruit-based salsa that is best when paired with grilled fish or chicken.
+Fish tacos, anyone?

 What you're going to love about this recipe